MicheleCotrufo/pdf-renamer/README.md

 pip install pdf-renamer==1.0rc2
 ```
 This will install ```pdf-renamer``` as  Python package, but also as a stand-alone executable script.
-The executable will be installed in a directory whose path depends on the type of Python installation and the operating system.
+The executable will be installed in a directory whose path depends on your Python installation and operating system.
-Make sure that this directory is in the ```PATH``` variable of your operating system (for standard python installations under Windows this should be already the case).
+Make sure that this directory is added to the ```PATH``` variable of your operating system (for standard Python installations under Windows this should be already the case).
-Check how to do add the folder to the ```PATH``` variable for [Windows](https://www.google.com/search?q=python+add+script+folder+to+path+windows),
+You can check how to do add the folder to the ```PATH``` variable for [Windows](https://www.google.com/search?q=python+add+script+folder+to+path+windows),
 [Mac](https://www.google.com/search?q=python+add+script+folder+to+path+mac) and [Linux](https://www.google.com/search?q=python+add+script+folder+to+path+linux).

 Under Windows, it is also possible to add [shortcuts to the right-click context menu](#installing-the-shortcuts-in-the-right-click-context-menu-of-windows).